 In 2017, an estimated 29% of American adults used cocaine at least once in their lifetime.1

-In 2017, an estimated 29% of American adults used cocaine at least once in their lifetime.1 While some people may only try it once in college because of peer pressure, others are frequent users who can’t help but use it on a regular basis.
+In 2017, an estimated 29% of American adults used cocaine at least once in their lifetime.1 While some people may only try it once in college because of peer pressure, others are frequent users who can’t help but use it on a regular basis and eventually need cocaine addiction treatment to stop.
 Even though it is illegal, cocaine has some people coming back for more and many others just want to try it.
 So, what does taking cocaine actually feel like and what are the effects?

 What Are the Immediate Effects of Cocaine?

 When a person takes cocaine, they will soon experience the effects of the initial high.
 For some people, this is might be an enjoyable experience, but for others, it can be much more negative experience than expected.
 Especially as people use cocaine more frequently, their high tends to become much less pleasurable and much more concerning.

 While the high can be different for everyone, some common immediate effects of cocaine use include:

 - A euphoric rush from the sudden increase of dopamine

 - Hypersensitivity and mental alertness sometimes leading to paranoia or anxiety

 - Stronger desire to be social and more talkative

 How Long Does A Cocaine High Last?